plumvillage/newsletter/src/2024/en/articles/br-phap-ung--sun-bleached-brown-robe.md

 ## Presenting the insight gatha

 In the autumn of 1994, Thay taught the Discourse on Youth and Happiness.
 At the end of the Autumn Retreat, Thay suggested that everyone write a song or poem to present their insight.
 Thay was even going to grade our insight poems.
 Out of nowhere, I was “gifted” a song!
-After singing it before Thay and the sangha, I went with Brother Phap Dang to a retreat in Germany.
+After singing it before Thay and the sangha, I went with Br.
+Phap Dang to a retreat in Germany.
 When I came back, I heard that Thay gave my song 7 out of 10 points.

 <p class="pull-quote" style="font-size: 155%;">Sun-bleached brown robes,<br/>
 coming home to the Buddha,<br/>